sintel-dev/Orion/tutorials/README.md

 # Tutorials

 Orion is a machine learning library for unsupervised time series anomaly detection.
-The following tutorials help you navigate: training an ml model on existing public data, applying Orion on custom data, and so much more.
+The following tutorials help you navigate: training a machine learning model on existing public data, applying Orion on custom data, and so much more.

+We provide a list of Google colab notebooks to use Orion!

 | Links                                                                               | Tutorials                                                            |
 | ----------------------------------------------------------------------------------- | -------------------------------------------------------------------- |